 Using Conditioner After Ivory Soap

-To avoid chopping, place soap in a bowl with the measured water, it will slowly absorb into the soap so mixing is easier.
+- To avoid chopping, place the soap in a bowl with the measured water.
+It will slowly absorb into the soap so mixing is easier.
 I leave mine overnight to fully soften.

 Soap and Tea Ingredients

 Here are the listed ingredients of some of the items I use to make shampoo.